-IEEE 802.15.4u is a PHY amendment, published in March 2017 has been built on the success of the 802.15.4 standard for application to IoT Networks including field (also known as neighborhood) and home area networking.
+IEEE 802.15.4u is a PHY amendment, published March 2017, built on the success of the 802.15.4 standard for application to IoT Networks including field (also known as neighborhood) and home area networking.
 IEEE 802.15.4u provides data rates from 6.25 kbps to 300 kbps.
 This amendment complements the short-range PHYs of IEEE 802.15.4-2015 with the capability to support large, geographically diverse networks with minimal infrastructure and with a large number of participating devices.